Randomblock1/randomblock1.github.io/_posts/2024-02-15-smartifying-dumb-fan.md

 It works reasonably well, except for the fact that it's a jumbled mess of wires precariously taped to my wall.
 Not to be outdone by gravity, me suddenly tripping and disconnecting everything, or a sudden need to borrow jumper wires, I've designed and ordered a PCB that connects everything together nicely.
 It also uses a cheaper and smaller ESP32 design that can be found on AliExpress for only $2.

-Join me next time as I learn to use KiCad and figure out if I can skip the IR sensor entirely and stuff this thing inside my fan.
+Join me next time as I learn to use KiCad and figure out if I can design a carrier PCB for the sensors and microcontroller or skip the IR entirely and stuff this thing inside my fan.
+(Probably not that last part, I don't think I want to mess with high voltage).